falcopackages/falco-cli/docs/the_cli/start_project/packages.rst

    The binary file that ``pyapp`` builds is a script that bootstraps itself the first time it is run, meaning it will create its own isolated virtual environment with **its own Python interpreter**.
    It installs the project (your falco project is setup as a python package) and its dependencies.
 When the binary is built, either via the provided GitHub Action or the ``just`` recipe / command, you also get a wheel file (the standard format for Python packages).
-If you publish that wheel file on PyPI, you can use the binary's ``self update`` command to update itself.
+If you publish that wheel file on PyPI, you can use the binary's ``self update`` command to update the project.

 Let's assume you generated a project with the name ``myjourney``: